 The allocation of observing time on the VLA is based upon the submission of a VLA Observing Application Form obtainable at any NRAO office.
-The form consists of a cover sheet whereon the proposer must summarize all technical details of the observations and an appended, self-contained, scientific justification of the project not to exceed 1000 words in length.
+The form consists of a cover sheet whereon the proposer must summarize all technical details of the observations, and an appended, self-contained, scientific justification of the project not to exceed 1000 words in length.
 Once completed the entire observing request (cover sheet plus appended justification) must be submitted to:

-Paul A. Vanden Bout Director, NRAO Edgemont Road Charlottesville, VA 22903-2475
+Paul A. Vanden Bout Director, NRAO Edgemont Road

+Charlottesville, VA 22903-2475

-This form can be obtained in a TeX version via anonymous ftp from the ftp server zia.aoc.nrao.edu (146.88.1.4).
+This form can be obtained in a T_EX version via anonymous ftp from the ftp server zia.aoc.nrao.edu (146.88.1.4).
+Login as "anonymous", and use your e-mail address as the password.
 In the subdirectory pub/vlacover are three files: cover1.tex (the front side), cover2.tex (back side) and logo.ps (a PostScript file of the NRAO logo).
 Copy these and insert the relevant information.
-Note, however, that E-mail submission of observing proposals is not yet available.